ProzorroUKR/openprocurement.api/docs/source/standard/cancellation.rst

     string

     Possible values are:
+     :`draft`:
+       Default.
+Cancellation in a state of formation.
      :`pending`:
-       Default.
        The request is being prepared.
      :`active`:
        Cancellation activated.
+     :`unsuccessful`:
+       Cancellation was unsuccessful.

 :documents:
     List of :ref:`Document` objects